AlexeyTarasov77/xenona-docs/what-is-contract.md

-# What are smart contracts?
+# What is a Smart Contract?

-Smart contracts are digital contracts stored on a blockchain that are automatically executed when predetermined terms and conditions are met.
+A smart contract is a single digital agreement stored on a blockchain that automatically executes when its predefined terms and conditions are met.
+It operates without intermediaries, ensuring participants can trust the outcome immediately.

-Smart contracts are typically used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without any intermediary’s involvement or time loss.
-They can also automate a workflow, triggering the next action when predetermined conditions are met.
+Smart contracts are used to automate specific workflows, triggering the next action once the conditions encoded in the contract are satisfied.
+This can include transferring funds, granting access, or updating records, all executed securely on-chain.

-## How smart contracts work
+## How a Smart Contract Works

-Smart contracts work by the following simple “if/when…then…” statements that are written into code on a blockchain.
-A network of computers executes the actions when predetermined conditions are met and verified.

-These actions might include releasing funds to the appropriate parties, registering a vehicle, sending notifications or issuing a ticket.
-The blockchain is then updated when the transaction is completed.
-That means the transaction cannot be changed, and only parties who have been granted permission can see the results.

-Within a smart contract, there can be as many stipulations as needed to satisfy the participants that the task is completed satisfactorily.
-To establish the terms, participants must determine how transactions and their data are represented on the blockchain, agree on the “if/when...then…” rules that govern those transactions, explore all possible exceptions and define a framework for resolving disputes.

-Then, a developer programs the smart contract.
-However, organizations that use blockchain for business increasingly provide templates, web interfaces and other online tools to simplify structuring smart contracts.
+A smart contract functions like an “if/when…then…” program written into blockchain code.
+When the predetermined conditions are met and verified by the network, the contract executes the defined actions automatically.

+The blockchain records all transactions, making them immutable and transparent.
+Only authorized parties can view relevant data, and the contract enforces the rules exactly as written, eliminating ambiguity or manual intervention.

+A single smart contract can contain all necessary stipulations to ensure the task is completed correctly.
+Participants define how data and actions are represented on-chain, agree on rules for execution, consider exceptions, and outline dispute resolution mechanisms.
+Developers then encode these rules into the contract, often using templates or web tools to simplify deployment and usage.

 ## How Xenona Uses Smart Contracts